 The skin is crispy, with a perfect balance of sweet flavor from the sugar and tartness from the lemon zest.
 And the smooth, buttery pan juices engulf every nook and cranny, keeping the meat moist.

-Paul and I affectionately refer to it as “crack chicken” because you can’t stop eating it, no matter how full you are.
+My husband and I affectionately refer to it as “crack chicken” because you can’t stop eating it, no matter how full you are.